ma-ha/rest-web-ui/html/modules/pong-easytable/README.md

 Rather than specifying a full fledged JSON structure you can  rely here on a naming convention:
 * Name is equals the ID of the data
 * the row ID column start with a "*"
-* if you need to secify another ID, you can use  "*name*=*id*"
+* if you need to specify another ID, you can use  "*name*=*id*"
 * all fields will have an automatic width -- you can append a "|*XX*%" to specify any or only single columne widths

 By default all columns are text columns.

-If you need to specify a different column type, you can do this by appending the type to the name with a "_" in between:
+If you need to specify a different column type, you can do this by appending the type to the name with a "_" in between.
+The "_*column-type* will be stripped of to the name.
+If you don't want this stripping, please use "~" instead.

+If your column name contains the words "Rating", "Picture", Image", "Link", this indicates also the column type.

 ### Column Types
 Available options:
 * text
 * checkbox
-* img
+* img (or picture or image)
 * link
 * linkLink
 * button